svndes/createController/README.md

+# Create Controllers
 Welcome to the Maya Custom Controller UI script!
 This tool simplifies your rigging workflow with an intuitive interface for creating and modifying control curves in Autodesk Maya.

-✨ Features
+### ✨ Features<br/>
-Create Controllers:
-Only Ctrl: Quickly create and parent controllers to your selected objects.
+Only Ctrl: Quickly create and parent controllers to your selected objects.<br/>
-Constraint: Automatically set up controllers with constraints.
+Constraint: Automatically set up controllers with constraints.<br/>
-Joint Based: Easily generate joint-based controllers.
+Joint Based: Easily generate joint-based controllers.<br/>
-Connection: Create controllers that directly connect to object attributes for precise control.
+Connection: Create controllers that directly connect to object attributes for precise control.<br/>
 Change Shape: Need a different look?
-Swap out the shape of existing controllers with just a few clicks.
+Swap out the shape of existing controllers with just a few clicks.<br/>

-🚀 Installation
+### 🚀 Installation
+Download the Script.<br/>
-Download the Script: Save the script file to Maya's default "scripts" folder:
+Save the script file to Maya's default "scripts" folder.<br/>

     Windows: Documents/maya/scripts
     macOS: ~/Library/Preferences/Autodesk/maya/scripts
     Linux: ~/maya/scripts

-Run the Script in Maya:
+Run the Script in Maya:<br/>
-Open Maya and head over to the Script Editor.
+Open Maya and head over to the Script Editor.<br/>
-Switch to a Python tab and run the following lines: from createController import createController createController.launchUI()
+Switch to a Python tab and run the following lines.<br/>

+    from createController import createController
+    createController.launchUI()